eva-singh/AdvanceMath_Pred_Analytics-UCS654/README.md

 ## Overview
 This project focuses on learning a probability density function (PDF) from real-world environmental data(using valid NO2 values from given dataset).
 The learned distribution is then compared with the empirical distribution derived directly from the data.

-The objective is to:
-- Learn distribution parameters from data
-- Visually and numerically compare empirical data with the learned model

 ## Dataset Description
-- Non-numeric and missing values are removed using coercion and filtering.
+Non-numeric and missing values are removed using coercion and filtering.

 Only valid numeric NO₂ samples are used for modeling.

 ## Methodology
 ### 1. Data Preprocessing
 - The `no2` column is converted to numeric values.
-- Invalid entries (NaN or non-numeric values) are discarded.
+- Invalid entries are discarded.
 - The remaining samples form the raw input variable `x`.

 ### 2. Transformation